T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 T-Mobile 5G Home Internet gateway G4AR showing display with signal strength meter

-Second, it’s got external antenna connectors right on the bottom of the unit!!!
+Second, it’s got external cellular antenna connectors right on the bottom of the unit!!!
 This is a huge feature that shouldn’t be overlooked!
 It means that if you have reception problems, you can purchase a MIMO cellular antenna, connect it to this unit, and place it in a location that gets better reception, possibly even outside.
 Users who have done this have reported insane speed improvements!
-I am super excited about this!!

 The T-Mobile 5G Home Internet gateway (G4AR) showing external MIMO antenna connectors